Sayakdutt/Google-Clone/README.md

 # Google Clone with Voice Search and Suggestions

 This is a Google search clone created using React.js, Tailwind CSS, Vite, and the Google Search API.
-It includes voice recognition for search, autocomplete suggestions, and displays search results along with images and pagination.
-The Context API is used for state management.
+It provides features like debounced search,autocomplete suggestions, and displays search results along with images, pagination and multilingual support using Google Translate.
+The Context API is used for state management for searching images.

 ![Google Clone](screenshot.png)